Diana, Princess of Wales: Public image

-Diana remains one of the most popular members of the royal family throughout history, and she continues to influence the younger generations of royals.
+Diana has remained one of the most popular members of the royal family throughout history, and she continues to influence the younger generations of royals.
 She was a major presence on the world stage from her engagement to Charles until her death, and was often described as the "world's most photographed woman".
 She was noted for her compassion, style, charisma, and high-profile charity work, as well as her ill-fated marriage.
 Biographer Sarah Bradford commented, "The only cure for her suffering would have been the love of the Prince of Wales ... the way in which he consistently denigrated her reduced her to despair."
 Despite all the marital issues and scandals, Diana continued to enjoy a high level of popularity in the polls while her husband was suffering from low levels of public approval.
 Diana's former private secretary Patrick Jephson described her as an organised and hardworking person, and pointed out Charles was not able to "reconcile with his wife's extraordinary popularity", a viewpoint supported by the biographer Tina Brown.
 He also said she was a tough boss who was "equally quick to appreciate hard work" but could also be defiant "if she felt she had been the victim of injustice".
 Diana's mother also defined her as a "loving" figure who could occasionally be "tempestuous".
 She was often described as a devoted mother to her children, who are believed to be influenced by her personality and way of life.

-In the early years, Diana was often noted for her shy nature.
+In the early years of her marriage, Diana was often noted for her shy nature.
 Journalist Michael White perceived her as being "smart", "shrewd and funny".
 Those who communicated with her closely described her as a person who was led by "her heart".
 In an article for The Guardian, Monica Ali believed that, despite being inexperienced and uneducated, Diana could handle the expectations of the royal family and overcome the difficulties and sufferings of her marital life.
 Ali also believed that she "had a lasting influence on the public discourse, particularly in matters of mental health" by discussing her eating disorder publicly.
 According to Tina Brown, in her early years Diana possessed a "passive power", a quality that in her opinion she shared with the Queen Mother and a trait that would enable her to instinctively use her appeal to achieve her goals.